Countdown to exams

-The summer term is fast approaching and that marks the countdown to exams.
+The summer term is here and that marks the countdown to exams.
 If your teen's in Year 11 or 13, they'll be sitting their finals from May, or for Years 10 and 12, mocks are on the horizon.
 Now is the time to make sure they wring out the value of the weeks ahead by creating a revision timetable and knuckling down to learn what they've learned!

 Finals or mocks, the lead up to exams is important

 Of course, in an ideal world they'd have done a little revision as they go along so they don't feel they're facing an insurmountable battle now exam deadlines are fast approaching.
-However, in most cases, they probably won't have done as much as they hoped (if anything!) but it's not too late to start now - tonnes can be achieved by using the weeks ahead wisely.
+However, in most cases they probably won't have done as much as they hoped (if anything!), but it's not too late to start now - tonnes can be achieved by using the weeks ahead wisely.

 Make a revision timetable

 It's all too easy for time to run away with us, so make sure they plan ahead by structuring how they'll spend their time.
-They don't need to plan minute by minute, but they should consider how much time they'd like to spend each day on revising - and how they'd like to spend the rest of the day.
+They don't need to plan minute by minute, but they should consider how much time they'd like to spend each day on revising, and how they'd like to spend the rest of the day.

-Once they've established how much time they'll spend on revising, they should work out how many days they have ahead of the exams and then divide their time to work out how much time to dedicate to each subject.
+Once they've established how much time they'll spend revising, they should work out how many days they have ahead of the exams and then divide their time to work out how much to dedicate to each subject.
 From here, they need to look at how long they'll spend on each section of the syllabus.
-Allowing shorting bursts and regular revisiting is better than trying to learn all the parts of a syllabus in one long session.
+Allowing shorter bursts and regular revisiting is better than trying to learn all the parts of a syllabus in one long session.
 Similarly, it's better to have shorter sessions covering two or three subjects each day rather than a long session covering just one subject.
 Variety keeps the mind fresh.

 Revise least favourite subjects at the start of the day

-We all prefer doing things we enjoy - and by default we tend to be better at them too!
+We all prefer doing things we enjoy, and by default we tend to be better at them too.
 So your teen may be tempted to start revising subjects they're good at first.
 This means one of two things: either by the time they get to their least favourite subjects it's towards the end of the day (or week) and they're tired, or time has run out and they don't get to them at all.

 Create revision notes or cheat sheets

 Not all students study and remember in the same way.
-For some, notes pages may suit, others may choose flow charts, diagrams, quiz sheets, pictures, flash cards or even recorded messages.
+For some, notes pages may suit; others may choose flow charts, diagrams, quiz sheets, pictures, flash cards or even recorded messages.

-Check specification from exam boards
+Check the specification from exam boards

 Past papers galore